Skarsnik/p6-linux-proc-statm/README.md

  say get-statm.perl; #use $*PID
 ```

-Values are given in Kb.
+Values are given in Kb by default

-#Author
+# Author

 Sylvain "Skarsnik" Colinet <scolinet@gmail.com>